Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/Tech.md

 ## Deep learning:
 <p align="justify">
 In the second Year of my PhD, I realised that I needed to develop better strategies to identify the particles, and the traditional methods for particle detection would not suffice for fine measurements to extract weak correlation and Fourier modes.
 Hence, I developed Convolutional Neural Network architectures that are lightweight and fast, as well as accurately detect highly overlapping particles with unprecedented accuracy.
 Based on this success, I have started devloping an open-source project to develop fast, all-purpose models, particularly catering to my research community who commonly deal with such systems and regularly face such issues.
-Please check out this <a ref = 'https://github.com/Samadarshi-Maity/CNN-Particle-Detection'> project</a>
+Please check out this <a href = 'https://github.com/Samadarshi-Maity/CNN-Particle-Detection'> project</a>
 </p>

 ## Debugging and error handling